eshaz/icecast-metadata-js/README.md

   * Gets the contents of the metadata queue
 * `metadataQueue.addMetadata(metadata: object, seconds: number)`
   * Takes in a `metadata` object and the number of seconds to delay the metadata update
-  * Metadata time can be derived from the total number of stream bytes read since the latest buffer input.
-The buffer offset should be the total seconds of audio in the player buffer when the metadata was read.
+  * The buffer offset should be the total seconds of audio in the player buffer when the metadata was read.
 * `metadataQueue.getTimeByBytes(numberOfBytes: number)`
-  * Takes in a number of bytes read and derives the seconds to delay the metadata update based on the bitrate and number of stream bytes read for the current raw response.
+  * Takes in a number of stream bytes read and derives the seconds to delay the metadata update based on a constant audio bitrate.
-  * This can be used in place of an audio buffer offset; however, it is not as accurate as actually decoding the stream and getting the offset in seconds.
+  * This only works for constant bitrate streams.
 * `metadataQueue.purgeMetadataQueue()`
   * Purges the metadata queue and clears any pending metadata updates.

 ## `IcecastMetadataStream`

-A Writable stream that exposes stream and metadata via Readable streams.
+A NodeJS Writable stream that exposes stream and metadata via NodeJS Readable streams.

 ### Usage